- Reviewed: 15 April 2024, 15:30 NZST

 Terrorism

-Although most terrorist attacks occur in North Sinai, there is a risk of terrorism across Egypt, including attacks that specifically target tourists and tourist areas.
+Although most terrorist attacks have occurred in North Sinai, there is a risk of terrorism across Egypt.

 - On 4 August 2019, at least 20 people were killed by a car bomb near central Cairo’s Manial district.